MicrosoftDocs/fabric-docs/docs/data-warehouse/model-default-power-bi-dataset.md

 ## Access the default Power BI dataset

-To access default Power BI datasets, go to your workspace and find the dataset that matches the name of the warehouse.
+To access default Power BI datasets, go to your workspace, and find the dataset that matches the name of the desired Lakehouse.
+The default Power BI dataset follows the naming convention of the Lakehouse.

 :::image type="content" source="media\data-modeling-defining-relationships\find-dataset.png" alt-text="Screenshot showing where to find a dataset." lightbox="media\data-modeling-defining-relationships\find-dataset.png":::